Roguespierre/cogent_test/README.md

 <li>Checking Navigation bar presence and correct functionality
 </ul>
 <p>
-<b>All tests are designed to work with Playwright via the VScode Playwright extension. </b>Support for command line operation may be possible, but has not been verified as of version 1.0.
-Please check back for further updates on this in future revisions.
+<b>All tests are designed to work with Playwright via the VScode Playwright extension. </b>Support for command line operation is possible, but bugs may be present (test running twice, false failures).</b>  Please check back for further updates on this in future revisions.

 <p><b></b>Install dependencies:</p></b>
 <p>